 |A NOTE ON BEARDS|

 His, and Harry Jones', beards were a sign of changing attitudes to clerical facial hair.
 The General Baptist Repository of 1859 had regarded it as a breach of Anglican propriety that Mr Jennings, the curate of Stepney, should officiate at services for the Puseyite rector Bryan King wearing a large black beard and moustache.
 In fact the prohibition on beards for the clergy was a medieval Catholic matter, which lasted until modern times (though a man incapable of growing a beard could not be ordained!)
-The 1603 Anglican Canons appear to allow either all or nothing - i.e. not just a moustache, or a goatee beard.
-When Cosmo Gordon Lang, Bishop of Stepney, was nominated as Archbishop of York in 1908 and went to stay with King Edward VII at Windsor Castle, the King had just two pieces of advice for him.
-“Keep the parties in the Church together, and prevent the clergy wearing moustaches.”
+The 1603 Anglican Canons appear to allow either all or nothing - i.e. not just a moustache, or a small beard.
+When Cosmo Gordon Lang, Bishop of Stepney, was nominated as Archbishop of York in 1908 and went to stay with King Edward VII at Windsor Castle, the King had just two pieces of advice for him: keep the parties in the Church together, and prevent the clergy wearing moustaches.
 A moustache, rather than a full beard, became the mark of an evangelical clergyman.
 (Compare the armed forces regulations of the time.)

 The Orthodox, by contrast, have always positively required beards for clergy.